 Community Connections aims to support the integration, wellbeing, and leadership development of Chapel Hill’s immigrant and refugee community members.
 Our key initiatives in this area include the Building Integrated Communities Project, as well as a DACA renewal assistance programs.

 Demographic snapshot of Chapel Hill immigrant and refugee residents

-Chapel Hill has a higher percentage (44% overall) of residents with a graduate or professional degree than the North Carolina average (10.2% overall).
-In fact, more foreign-born Chapel Hill residents have a graduate or professional degree than residents born in the U.S., reflecting the global recruiting practices of institutions of higher education and companies in the Triangle area.
+Chapel Hill has a higher percentage (44% overall) of residents with a graduate or professional degree than the NC average (10.2% overall).
+In fact, more foreign-born Chapel Hill residents have graduate or professional degrees than residents born in the U.S., reflecting the global recruiting practices of institutions of higher education and companies in the Triangle area.